-Choose enough electives to reach the minimum of 90 credits for the AAOT.
-Music majors should participate in a performing ensemble each term and take Musicianship IA, IB, IC, IIA, IIB and IIC, Music Theory IA, IB, IC, IIA, IIB and IIC and have proficient keyboard skills, which can be gained by taking Piano Class I, II and III.
+Choose enough electives to reach the minimum of 90 credits for the AAOT

+- HHPA activity courses (1 credit each) are not to be duplicated. - Additional MUS courses are related courses to consider and will be applied to the AAOT as elective credits. - Music majors should participate in a performing ensemble each term and take Musicianship IA, IB, IC, IIA, IIB and IIC, Music Theory IA, IB, IC, IIA, IIB and IIC and have proficient keyboard skills, which can be gained by taking Piano Class I, II and III.

-MUS 201, 202 and 203 (Understanding Music), while not required, are excellent survey courses of music history, providing a solid background for future in-depth studies of music history.
+MUS 201 Understanding Music, MUS 202 Understanding Music and MUS 203 Understanding Music, while not required, are excellent survey courses of music history, providing a solid background for future in-depth studies of music history.

 Private lessons, (applied voice, violin, trombone, et cetera), while not required for the AAOT degree, are an integral part of the music major.
 Studying with a private teacher will foster individual growth, technique development, provide a solid background in solo repertoire, proper language enunciation as well as in-depth studies of music genres.
 A second year of a world language is also recommended.